 Maintaining Your Mental Health

-One in five Americans is affected by mental health conditions.
+One in five Americans continue to be affected by mental health conditions (2020).

 Step 1: Practice Mindfulness

 By being mindful, you are becoming more keenly aware of your thoughts, emotions and experiences.
-In this way, you can recognize the signs of when you’re about to tip over into the stress zone.
-Here are some thought-starters:
+You can recognize the signs of when you’re about to tip over into the stress zone.

 Overwhelmed?
-Whether you set a micro-goal of getting out of your comfort zone for five minutes or a big goal of changing careers, make your goal timeline one you can stick to.
+Whether you set a micro-goal of getting out of your comfort zone for five minutes or a big goal of changing careers, make your timeline one that you can stick to.
+And establish boundaries along with a routine!

 Write it down.
-Extension instructor Carley Hauck recommends journaling.
 Journaling your feelings can help you battle ongoing anxiety and be mindful of what is going on in your life.
 Or try simple notes to yourself: What are you thankful for?
 What is your goal for the day?
 What is causing you to feel anxious in the first place?

 Listen to your inner self.
 A study by Case Western Reserve University found that “mindfulness has been shown to improve three qualities of attention—stability, control and efficiency.
 The human mind is estimated to wander roughly half of our waking hours, but mindfulness can stabilize attention in the present.
 Individuals who completed mindfulness training were shown to remain vigilant longer on both visual and listening tasks.”